ppetrovtv/pine_script_docs/source/appendix/Pine_Script_v2_Preprocessor.rst

    ``|END|`` - end of the block, ``|PE|`` - possible end of the block).

 This is illustrated by example.
 Initial Pine Script text.
-Note there is a comment *//@version=2* on the first line, it’s a directive that helps to choose correct Pine Script preprocessor/parser version.
+Note there is a comment *//@version=2* on the first line, it's a directive that helps to choose correct Pine Script preprocessor/parser version.

 ::